rlisahuang/rlisahuang.github.io/_pages/about.md

 - By _intuitive_, I mean cognitive ergonomic, matching tool usage with human cognition such that "what you mean is what you will get" (WYMIWYG).
 - And, by _practical_, I mean scalable to real-world programming that often involves large-scale codebases and data. -->

-To that end, I adopt the **human-centered** approach to design programming environments:
+To that end, I adopt the **human-centered** approach to design programming assistants:
 - I use evidence from cognitive science and empirical investigations to derive the design space of a programming tool; and
 - I work with potential users of a programming tool to refine the design space and to iterate on existing designs.

 <!-- I believe that under different _contexts_ of programming (e.g., debugging vs. authoring, functional vs. imperative), programmers adapt their programming strategies to the corresponding contexts.  -->
-I believe that **comprehension** is key to the successful execution of many programming tasks (e.g., debugging, refactoring), and my goal is to develop programming tools that help programmers understand the information presented to them in order to be more effective with other programming tasks.
+I believe that **comprehension** is key to the successful execution of many programming tasks (e.g., debugging, refactoring).
+My goal is to develop programming tools that help programmers understand the information presented to them, let it be program execution or code suggestions, in order to be more effective with other programming tasks.
 <!-- My research concerns **cognitive ergonomics in programming systems**, and my goal is to develop context-specific programming tools that suit well with programmer strategies. -->
 <!-- I incorporate potential users of my work early in the design process through **need-finding** and **participatory design**.  -->